GeminiDRSoftware/FitsStorage/docs/DockerDev.md

 Copy your datafiles into ~/testdata/onsite-sci-dataflow

+## Compose

+There is now a very fast way to get a test cluster up complete with two webservers for 'onsite' and 'archive' (public).
+You can just use docker-compose.
+There is a `docker-compose.yml` file in the top directory of the tree.
+Just change to the top folder of your checkout and run `docker-compose up`.
+Instructions for running containers manually are listed below in case you don't want to use docker-compose.

 ## Scripts

 All of the Docker support is saved in the `docker/` folder in the project.
 This consists